MarcosMart1ns/IncDec/README.md

 # IncDec
-A simple HMTML page that increment and Dec a number
+A simple HMTML page that increment and decrement a number